Sherry3333/sportsbuddyy/README.md

 - **Test**: Automated testing for backend
 - **Deploy**: Build Docker images and deploy to AWS EC2

+## 👥 Team

+This project was developed as a collaborative effort by the SportsBuddy team.
+All contributors are listed in the repository's contributors section.

 ## 👨‍💻 My Contributions

 ### Backend Development & DevOps